 - Explore our full range of ETFs to search, filter and select your favourites

-- Diversify your portfolio in a transparent and cost-effective way.
+- Diversify your portfolio in a cost-effective way.

 Clear and simple fees

-- Pay £10 for buying or selling an ETF online in an ISA or Investment Account and £1.50 for dividend re-investments and regular savings.
+- Pay £10 for buying or selling an ETF online and £1.50 for buys as part of a regular savings plan and for dividend re-investments.

-- Our standard service fee of just 0.35% would apply when you have invested over £7,500 or have a regular savings.
-This is capped at £45 so you never pay more.
-What’s more, ETFs held in an Investment Account do not incur a service fee.
+- Our standard service fee of just 0.35% applies when you have over £7,500 invested or if you have a regular savings plan.
+This is capped at £45 for ETFs, and ETFs held in an Investment Account do not incur a service fee.